 Deputy Leader and Cabinet Member for Eco nomy and Skills

 Role Purpose To deputise for the Leader in their and t -

 other times as agreed with the Lead

 To provide clear political leadership

 County Council to help advance the County Council's key

 outcomes

 To provide clear political leadership

 County Council to help advance

-outcome of everyone in Staffords
+outcome of everyone in Staffordsl good jobs and sharing the benefit o

-good jobs and sharing the benefit o To lead the County Council's work
+To lead the County Council's work

 Covid-19 on economic recovery from

 To create effective internal and ex ternal relationships with the

 organisations listed below to help a

 To be accountable for the development

 strategies listed below and to ensu

 able to meet the outcomes required

 To be accountable for the commis

 below and to ensure that financial a ·

 in those areas meets the requiren nents of the Strategic Plan,

-Business Plan and the MTFS.
+Business Plan and the MTFS. delivery of the leav

-To be accountable for the
+To be accountable for the projects (programmes listed below to the projects).

 projects/programmes listed below a

 delivered on time and budget and meet the requirements of the Strategic Plan, Business Plan and the MTFS.

 To be the County Council's representative on the Midlands

-Connect Steering Group esentative on the initialities
+Connect Steering Group escritative on the maidings

 To be the County Council's Principal Director to the Board of West

 Midlands Rail Limited

 In order to effectively discharge the Co

 Member will work, as appropriate, with

 Key External Stoke on Trent and Staffordshire BT & other Digital

-Relationships Local Enterprise Partnership and Providers
+Relationships Local Enterprise Partnership and Providers Chambers of

-other surrounding LEPs and Chambers of
+other surrounding LEPs and economic partnerships (e.g. Chambers of Commerce

-economic partnerships (e.g. Sector Groups, Combined CommerceFederation of Small
+Sector Groups, Combined Federation of Small

 Authorities etc.) Businesses

 Department for Business, Energy Businesses across

 and Industrial Strategy; Staffordshire

 Department for Work and Stoke-on-Trent City

 Pensions; MHCLG; DfE; ESFA Council

-Staffordshire Business and District & Borough
+Staffordshire Business and Cappana District & Borough

 Environment Network (SBEN) Councils

-Schools, colleges and universities Surrounding local
+Schools, colleges and universities National Careers Services Surrounding local planning authorities

-National Careers Service planning authorities
+National Careers ServiceHS2 Ltd planning authorities

-Vov Internal HS2 Ltd Director for Economy Appropriate Chadow
+Key Internal Director for Economy, Appropriate Shadow

-Key Internal Relationships Director for Economy, Infrastructure and Skills Appropriate Shadow Cabinet member/s
+Relationships Infrastructure and Skills Cabinet member/s

-Keiduolisiliha Assistant Director for Business Appropriate scrutiny
+.tolationompo Assistant Director for Business Appropriate scrutiny

 and Enterprise committee/s

 Assistant Director for Skills and • Cabinet

 Employability • SLT